arcanemachine/phoenix-todo-list/README.md

 - `support/scripts/test-e2e` - A convenience script for running the Playwright E2E tests.
 - `support/scripts/test-e2e-watch` - A convenience script for running the Playwright E2E tests in watch mode.
-- `cd test/js/ && npm run e2e` - Navigate to the JS test root directory and run the JS unit tests directly.
+- `cd assets && npm run test-e2e` - Navigate to the JS test root directory and run the JS unit tests directly.

 ### Releases